EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

  "src/nested"
 ```

-This seems legit but let's nest another folder.
-Here's how the project's structure would look like now:
+This seems legit but let’s nest another folder.
+Here’s how the project’s structure would look like now:

 ```bash
 $ tree .